The Sunny South or The Whirlwind of Fate: Production

 The film was the second Rolfe directed for the Fraser Film Release and Photographic Company.
 Rolfe had appeared in several of Darrell's plays as an actor.

 According to the Referee "the cast was chosen from some of the most popular thespians in Australia.
 No expense was spared in producing both the comedy and drama on a scale comparing favorably with American offerings."

 The film was shot on location at Frenchs Forest in late 1914.

 A riot scene was shot at Manly Beach, involving a large number of extras carrying firearms and other weapons.
 According to star Charles Villiers:

 All went well for a few moments, and then a military patrol swooped down and held up the show.
 Expostulations were useless.
 We were evidently up to some mischief, and the military men were determined to stop it.
 Perhaps they thought we were, a party of Germans having our morning strafe.
 So we were all duly lined up against a nearby fence while some soldiers set about disarming us.
 A closer view of the weapons, however, satisfied the officer in charge that we were harmless, and the 'riot' came off without further interruption.

 On 10 January 1915 it was announced the film was "just completed".

 Release

 The movie was released with two supporting films from Fraser, We'll Take her Children in amongst our own (1915, directed by Raymond Longford), and The Unknown (1915, directed by J. E. Mathews).

 Contemporary advertising for the film stated that:

 A feature of the picture is the restraint exhibited by the author in dealing with the most exciting series of incidents, the Australian characteristics having been sustained throughout and the interest preserved without resource to the lurid sensationalism which is the mark of many imported films.

-Legacy

-The play was revived in 1980 by the Sydney Theatre Company in a production directed by Richard Wherrett with music by Terence Clarke.
-It was the first production at the STC.